RohithAthrey/VisAnatomy/README.md

 - utils/
   Utility scripts and helper functions for data processing and

-- annotations/
-  JSON files containing semantic annotations for individual charts.
-Will be deleted.

 - _data_analysis_scripts/
   Scripts for analyzing chart type distributions and annotation statistics.

 ## Using the Interactive Chart Labeling Tool

-To start the server:
+To start the server, in the root directory of this Git repository, do:

 ```python labeling_tool/server.py```